 How to change a grade through email...

-To submit a change of grade request through email, you must use your secure Aggies Exchange Email (firstname.lastname@example.org) which is the official email system for Faculy and Staff (click to learn more).
+To submit a change of grade request through email, you must use your secure Aggies Exchange Email (email@example.com) which is the official email system for Faculty and Staff.
 We cannot accept requests from aggiemail or any other 3rd party email service.
 If you do not have an Aggies Exchange email account (firstname.lastname@example.org), the dean or department head will need to submit the change of grade on your behalf.

 Send your request to email@example.com and include the following information: